himotoyoshi/carray/docs/topics/IteratorFamily.md

-# The iterator family — one reduction surface, five engines
+# The iterator family — one reduction surface, six engines

 CArray 3.0 has a family of **iterators** that all answer the same question — *"fold each piece of the array to a value"* — but differ in what a *piece* is